connorzittrauer/CTEC-Demo/ai-information.md

 The bug resulted from an incomplete client-side routing pattern.
 While I had implemented a `ProtectedRoute` to guard authenticated routes, I had not implemented the inverse logic for public routes.
 I resolved this by introducing a `PublicRoute` component to implement **symmetric route protection** in my app.

-## Using ChatGPT to learn GO
-I do have solid fundamentals in full stack web design, at the outset of the project, I prompted ChatGPT to explain each script it that it offered during the desing process.
-Here are some important Golang concepts I learned while building out the backend:
-- Middleware Logic
-    -
-- JWT Session Handling
-    - JWT session handling is a bit new to me.
-I had never implemented it from scratch.
-So I carefully read the generated code in ```jwt.go```
-- Syntax Explanation
-    - I carefully audited the generated code and typed it mostly by hand, to learn it better.
-    I learned that return types in Go occur *after* the parameter definition
-    - Type declaration occurs *after* variable declaration, this was new to me!
-- Convention
-    - When abstracting code out, I explicitly asked ChatGPT for advice on what is and isn't convention in Go.
-By doing so, I structured my project as to adhere to D.R.Y (don't repeat yourself) and Single Responsibilty design practices.
-Such that the logic in ```/handlers/auth.go``` only processed handlers, ```jwt.go``` strictly h

-## Learning Go
 ### Explanatory Code Snippets
-Whenever ChatGPT generated a script.
-I instructed ChatGPT that I had a fullstack background but wanted a thorough explanation for each block.
-I specifically prompted it to explain each line or code block it offered.
-At the outset, ``backend/handlers/auth.go```
-I wanted to have a solid understanding of what

 ## ⚠️ AI-Generated Code Shortfalls
 ### 1. Abstraction